microsoft/vscode-hydrate/vsc-extension-quickstart.md

 # Welcome to the VS Code Hydrate Extension
 This extension will allow users to select a Kubernetes cluster to run Hydrate on.
 This quickstart guide will be continuously updated as features are added.
 Currently, the extension builds upon the existing [VSCode Kubernetes Extension](https://github.com/Azure/vscode-kubernetes-tools).
-Upon right-clicking a cluster, an option to "Hydrate Cluster" is shown, though it currently has no functionality yet.
+Upon right-clicking a cluster, an option to "Hydrate Cluster" is shown.
+Hydrating the selected cluster will generate a `component.yaml` file in the same directory as the user's Hydrate clone.

 ## What's in the folder